cheripai/object-tracker/README.md

 - tomato

 Balancing was performed so that each object class had roughly the same number of images (~500).
 Once the dataset was created, I fine-tuned the faster_rcnn_resnet50 model available from the Object Detection API's [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+Multiple models were tried, but faster_rcnn_resnet50 was chosen due to a good balance between speed and detection performance.

+# Next Steps
+- Adding images of the classes that were not present in the dataset
+- Occlusion handling: Since the algorithm is able to detect what objects are present in the image, logic can be added so that certain objects can be inserted into another.
+For example, we know that a suitcase or a backpack are "carrier" objects.
+As such, if an object's bounding box intersects with a carrier object's bounding box, we can assume that it is being carried.
+- A hybrid method between tracking and detection.
+For example, the detection algorithm can be run every N frames to spawn the initial bounding boxes for the tracking algorithm.